 Delirium Tremens (DT) – Severe withdrawal from alcohol which involves shakes, hallucinations, irregular heart rate, and sweating.
 It normally occurs about 3 days into withdrawal and lasts 2-3 days.

-Detox – A process or period of time in which one abstains from or rids the body of toxic or unhealthy substances.
+Detox – A process or period in which one abstains from or rids the body of toxic or unhealthy substances.

 Diagnostic and Statistical Manual of Mental Disorders (DSM) – Currently in its fifth iteration, referred to as the DSM V, this book defines all symptoms related to a mental illness diagnosis and clarifies what or how many symptoms must be present to provide diagnosis.
 There is debate within the field as to the importance of the manual, but it is still the most widely regarded diagnostic tool in the US.

-Dual Diagnosis – Similar to co-occurring disorder, it simply means a person is struggling with more than one mental health issue as defined by the DSM V.
+Dual Diagnosis – Similar to a co-occurring disorder, it simply means a person is managing more than one mental health issue or substance use disorder as defined by the DSM V.

-Emotional Wellbeing – A positive sense of wellbeing which enables an individual to be able to function in society and meet the demands of everyday life.
+Emotional Wellbeing – A positive sense of well-being that enables an individual to be able to function in society and meet the demands of everyday life.
 Someone who is in good mental health.

 Evidence-based Treatment (EBT) – This can be any treatment modality grounded in evidence as derived from scientifically rigorous studies.
 Cognitive Behavioral Therapy and Motivational Interviewing fall under this category.

-Failure to Launch Syndrome – A common way to describe a young adult who is struggling with the transition to adulthood.
+Failure to Launch Syndrome – A common way to describe a young adult facing difficulties with the transition to adulthood.
 The inability to leave home and support oneself, regardless of the underlying cause.

-Harm Reduction – Is a set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.
+Harm Reduction – A set of practical strategies and ideas aimed at reducing negative consequences associated with drug use.
 It is also a movement for social justice built on belief in, and respect for, the rights of people who use drugs.

 Heroin – A highly addictive analgesic substance derived from morphine, often used illicitly as a narcotic producing euphoria.